-The one-year Colon and Rectal Surgery Residency Program at Mayo Clinic in Rochester offers:
+The one-year Colon and Rectal Surgery Fellowship at Mayo Clinic in Rochester offers:

 - A training curriculum that qualifies you for certification by the American Board of Colon and Rectal Surgery.

 - The opportunity to participate in the surgical care of patients with a wide variety of colorectal pathological conditions.

 - A rotation schedule based on a mentorship model that includes experience in endoscopy and diseases of the anus, colon and rectum.

 - A cadaver-based curriculum that includes technical competency assessment in open, laparoscopic and robotic surgical skills.